Blockchain for What?

 What would you call a large scale decentralized network of peers that provides an important public resource globally, and demonstrates collective intelligence and cohesion in doing so?
 I feel like we’re going to need a better taxonomy for these things, because once a model is established and demonstrates that it works, there’s no putting that genie back in the bottle.
 My guess is that there are going to be a few of these entities that really shake things up, hopefully for the better, but “better” means different things to different people.

 This is a time when new blockchain-production-related organizational forms are proliferating and natural selection is beginning to exert its influence.
 The objective function of this selection is based on what people like you and I demand, what you buy also your voice in the decision making milieu of whatever projects you take an interest in.
 Voice means different things in different projects: sometimes it means shouting (and liking) into the social media void (along with bots and sockpuppets, as well as other people), sometimes it means electing a representative to participate on your behalf, and sometimes it means direct participation in a decision making process or picking up a keyboard and getting involved in producing something.
+And sometimes Voice is the domain name that $30 million of ICO investors funds got spent on.5

 This kind of activity in aggregate will determine what the potential of blockchain technology amounts to.
 We are just learning about it but it seems to be quite versatile, and it is there on the commons to be shaped into useful forms.
 If it happens on the commons, participation is permissionless.
 All of this stuff is open source, a small team can make something novel with the available building blocks.